mrvillafria/Stock-Analysis/README.md

 Based on our findings for 2017 and 2018, I do not think we have enough information to make a conclusion on which green energy stocks to invest in.
 In 2017, it was a mostly positive year across the board for all the green energy stocks analyzed.
 In 2018, it was the opposite where most stocks had a negative annual return.
 We would need to do more research to see if there were any outside factors or events that may have occurred those years that would cause an overall affect on the stock market.
 We could also run our script against more data if it was available to compare additional years.
 Based on the total daily volumes, we cannot say there is a direct correlation between high volume of stocks traded and how well the stock is doing.

 ### Analysis of Execution Times of the Original Script vs the Refactored Script
 Throughout Module 2, we created a script to compare the 12 green energy stocks that Steven selected.
 While the original script worked for this data set, we refactored the script to loop through the data one time to collect all the information.
+We used VBA's Timer function to measure the code performance and a message box to display the elapsed time.

 |Original Code Execution Time     |Refactored Code Execution Time      |
 |------------|-------------|
 |![VBA_Challenge_Original_2017](/Resources/VBA_Challege_Original_2017.PNG)|![VBA_Challenge_2017](/Resources//VBA_Challenge_2017.PNG)|
 |![VBA_Challenge_Original_2018](/Resources/VBA_Challenge_Original_2018.PNG)|![VBA_Challenge_2018](/Resources//VBA_Challenge_2018.PNG)|

-### Conclusion on Stock Analysis
+#### Conclusion on Execution Times
 Based on our findings, the refactored code saved time in comparision to the original code.
 This will help save processing time if Steven and his parents want to run a larger data set with more stocks.

 ## Summary